MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M03-Edit-transform-content-with-microsoft-copilot-microsoft-365/5-rewrite-messages-replies-tone-copilot-outlook.md

 > [!IMPORTANT]
 > Coaching with Copilot is currently available in new Outlook for Windows, Outlook on the web, and Outlook.com.
 > Copilot in Outlook only supports work or school accounts, and Microsoft accounts using outlook.com, hotmail.com, live.com, and msn.com email addresses at this time.
 Any Microsoft account using an account from a third-party email provider, such as a Gmail, Yahoo, or iCloud, can still use Outlook, but won’t have access to the Copilot features in Outlook.
-For more information, see [Email coaching with Copilot in Outlook](https://support.microsoft.com/office/email-coaching-with-copilot-in-outlook-91a3cd56-1586-4a31-85c7-2eb8cdb02405#OSVersion=iOS).
+For more information, see **[Email coaching with Copilot in Outlook](https://support.microsoft.com/office/email-coaching-with-copilot-in-outlook-91a3cd56-1586-4a31-85c7-2eb8cdb02405#OSVersion=iOS)**.